Rod Welford

-Rodney Jon (Rod) Welford (born 30 September 1958) is an Australian former politician from Queensland.
+Rodney Jon Welford (30 September 1958 – 28 June 2025) was an Australian politician from Queensland.
 He served as a Labor Party Member of Parliament in the Legislative Assembly of Queensland from 1989 to 2009.

 Early life

-Welford was born in Brisbane.
+Welford was born in Brisbane on 30 September 1958.
+He attended St Paul's Anglican School in Bald Hills.

 He was a prominent solicitor of the Supreme Court of Queensland and barrister of the High Court of Australia prior to entering parliament.
 His qualifications are Bachelor of Arts (First Class Honours), Bachelor of Laws, Graduate Diploma in Legal Practice, Graduate Diploma in Industrial Relations and a Master of Science (Environmental Management) and Certificate in Permaculture Design.

-Welford has been active in his community as a member of the Royal Life Saving Society Australia and a branch, state and national medal winner for his Surf Life Saving Club Burleigh Heads Mowbray Park on the Gold Coast.
+Welford was active in his community as a member of the Royal Life Saving Society Australia and a branch, state and national medal winner for his Surf Life Saving Club Burleigh Heads Mowbray Park on the Gold Coast.
 He was the first honorary State Education Officer of the Surf Life Saving Association and Technical Director of the Royal Life Saving Society in the early 1980s.
 He also worked as a professional lifeguard for the Gold Coast City Council while completing university studies.

 Also during his university studies Welford served on the student union of the University of Queensland.